Heatmap

 if(isforecast(imfweo_de_ngdpd), Null(), imfweo_de_ngdpd)

-Changing length of line
+Changing length of line or sample size

 To change line's length, click on Legend area and under Presentation properties > Appearance > Sample length change setting from Auto.